SynixeContractors/Documents/operations/coc.md

 Everyone will have different schedules, priorities, goals, and interests.
 Members will take the various aspects of gameplay with varying degrees of dedication and seriousness.

+Our members are allowed to be in other Arma 3 communities that do not have a time conflict, but we ask that if you hold a position of authority here, you do not hold a position of authority in other communities.

 ### Time Commitment

 While we acknowledge that Arma 3 is a hobby, we still expect that you are making an active effort to be involed in our community.
 If you are looking for a place to play occasionally when you are in the mood, we encourage you to find another server.
 We are looking for people who are willing to dedicate time to our community and to the game.